-Our sponsor, Inflection Point Holdings LLC, has committed to purchase an aggregate of 7,000,000 warrants (or 7,750,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$7,000,000 in the aggregate (or \$7,750,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, Inflection Point Holdings LLC, has committed to purchase an aggregate of 8,250,000 warrants (or 9,150,000 warrants if the underwriter's over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, at a price of \$1.00 per warrant, or \$8,250,000 in the aggregate (or \$9,150,000 if the underwriter's over-allotment option is exercised in full), in a private placement that will close simultaneously with the closing of this offering.

-Our initial shareholders, which include our sponsor, currently own an aggregate of 7,187,500 Class B ordinary shares, up to 937,500 of which will be surrendered to us for no consideration after the closing of this offering depending on the extent to which the underwriter's over-allotment option is exercised, which will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to the adjustments described herein.
-Prior to the closing of uir initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment and removal of directors or continuing the company in a jurisdiction outside the Cayman Islands.
-On any other matters submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders of the Class A ordinary shares will vote together as a single class, except as required by law.
+Our initial shareholders, which include our sponsor, currently own an aggregate of 8,625,000 Class B ordinary shares, up to 1,125,000 of which will be surrendered to us for no consideration after the closing of this offering depending on the extent to which the underwriter's over-allotment option is exercised, which will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of our initial business combination on a one-for-one basis, subject to the adjustments described herein.
+Prior to the closing of our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on continuing the company in a jurisdiction outside the Cayman Islands (including any special resolution required to a vote of our shareholders, holders of the Class B ordinary shares submitted to a vote of our shareholders, holders of the Class B ordinary shares submitted to a vote of our shareholders, holders of the Class B ordinary shares submitted to a vote of our shareholders, holders of the Class B ordinary shares submitted to a vote of our shareholders, holders of the Class B ordinary shares submitted to a vote of our shareholders, holders of the Class B ordinary shares as a single class, except as required by law.